skx/gobasic/README.md

     $ go test ./...

-Finally if our test-coverage drops beneath 90% that is _also_ a bug.
-You can view coverage like so:
+Finally if our test-coverage drops beneath 95% that is _also_ a bug.
+The test coverage of most of our packages is 100%, unfortunately the main `eval/` package is not yet completely covered.

-    $ go test -coverprofile=c.out ./...
-    $ go tool cover -html=c.out
+You can see the __global__ coverage via:

+    $ ./test-coverage
+    97.9%

-The interpreter has been fuzz-tested pretty extensively, which has resulted in some significant improvements.
-See [FUZZING.md](FUZZING.md) for details.
+In addition to the test-cases which have been manually written the interpreter has also been fuzz-tested, which has resulted in some significant improvements.

+See [FUZZING.md](FUZZING.md) for details of how to run the fuzz-tests.